e-w-i-t-t/screen-off/README.md

 # screen-off
-ScreenOff - Simple Java Android App for programmatically locking the screen.
+Screen Off (by ewitt) - A Simple Java Android App for programmatically locking the screen.